 Register Addr Bits Description BasicControl (rw) c800 Basic control for all channels DebugOutput 0-3 Enables different signals to the HPLA output for debugging with logic analyser DebugMode 4 Enables the Debug Mode.
 Different statistics and debug words are sent after every trigger LightMode 5 Enables the Light Mode.
-No header and reference channel information is sent if there are no recorded hits.
-Works only in the free streaming mode (trigger window off) ResetCounters 8 Resets the internal counters ResetCoarseCounter 13 Used to reset the coarse counters.
-Setting this bit sig- nals for the coarse counter reset but the action will take place with the arrival of the next valid trigger in order to synchronise the coarse counters in a large system.
+Deprecated as of v2.4 - use the minimum event size feature of the endpoint ResetCounters 8 Resets the internal counters Continued on next page

-Register Addr Bits Description CalibrationPrescaler 28-31 Used to divide the calibration hit frequency.
-TriggerWindowConfig c801 Configuration of the TriggerWindow feature (rw) TriggerWindowBefore 0-10 Trigger window width BEFORE the trigger with granularity of 5 ns TriggerWindowAfter 16-26 Trigger window width AFTER the trigger with gran- ularity of 5 ns.
-ATTENTION: Minimum value is x"00f"!
+Register Addr Bits Description ResetCoarseCounter 13 Used to reset the coarse counters.
+Setting this bit signals for the coarse counter reset but the action will take place with the arrival of the next valid trigger in order to synchronise the coarse counters in a large system.
+CalibrationPrescale er 28-31 Used to divide the calibration hit frequency.
+TriggerWindowCon (rw) fig c801 Configuration of the TriggerWindow feature TriggerWindowBe fore 0-10 Trigger window width BEFORE the trigger with granularity of 5 ns TriggerWindowAfter 16-26 Trigger window width AFTER the trigger with granularity of 5 ns.
+The post-trigger window can be set to negative values.
+The 11 Bit wide register allows values from -1023 to 1023, corresponding to times -5115 ns to +5115 ns.
+Values between 0 and 10 are not permitted.
 TriggerWindowEnable 31 Trigger window enable ChannelEnable.0 (rw) c802 0-31 Enable signals/hits of the specific channel.
 LSB is channel 1.
 ChannelEnable.1 (rw) c803 0-31 Enable signals/hits of the specific channel.
 LSB is channel 1.
-ChannelRingBufferSize c804 Defines the size of the channel ring buffer size (rw) MaxWords 0-6 Defines the size of the channel ring buffer size.
-Max- imum value 124.
+ChannelRingBuffers Size c804 Defines the size of the channel ring buffer size MaxWords 0-6 Defines the size of the channel ring buffer size.
+Maximum value 124.
 ChannelInvert.0 (rw) c805 0-31 Inverts the polarity of the signals/hits of the specific channel.
 LSB is channel 1.
 ChannelInvert.1 (rw) c806 0-31 Inverts the polarity of the signals/hits of the specific channel.
 LSB is channel 1.